Edinburgh Architecture Advert

 Sir Walter Scott (1771-1832) made a key contribution to Scottish literature and is often regarded in the east of Scotland as Scotland's most famous writer as opposed to Robert Burns, certainly there is a lot of pride in his work notably in Edinburgh and the Borders.

-The Scott Monument is 200 ft high and the top is reached via 287 steps.
-Sir John Steell's statue of Sir Walter Scott is executed in Carrara marble and is more than double life-size.
+This famous Scottish landmark is 200 ft high and the top of the memorial is reached via 287 steps.
+Sir John Steell’s statue of Sir Walter Scott is executed in Carrara marble and is more than double life-size.
+It is located in the heart of Edinburgh city centre, withi Princes Street Gardens.

 1 Apr - 30 Sep: Mon to Sat 9am - 6pm